travis-ci/docs-travis-ci-com/user/using-workspaces.md

 It is possible to include a single file in the cache and workspaces.

-## How restarting a portion of a build affects workspaces
-Note that workspaces are built and consumed by jobs in a build.
-If you restart parts of the build in some arbitrary order, workspaces may interfere in subtle and unexpected ways.
-If you suspect such interference, we advise you to restart the entire build.
+> If you restart some builds within a job, and your workspace isn't working like you expect it to, try restarting the the entire build.